netkv/ebashs/README.md

 Logo and it's krita file is in etc/

-Reame is atomatically generated from internal manual, ebashs --generate readme
+Reame is atomatically generated from internal manual, ebashs --generate-readme

 ## CREDITS